This section introduces the nRF Cloud REST and MQTT APIs.

 The following diagram shows the general relationships between the APIs, services, devices, and other components:

 nRF Cloud REST API

-The proxy service API is a subset of REST API endpoints serving devices not provisioned on nRF Cloud.
-It serves cloud-to-cloud use cases, such as some integrations of Location Services.
-Cloud-to-cloud use of nRF Cloud requires a Pro or Enterprise plan.
+- Cloud-to-cloud (C2C) use cases, such as some integrations of Location Services through a proxy server, are authenticated with JWTs.
+C2C use of nRF Cloud requires a Pro or Enterprise plan.

 nRF Cloud MQTT API

 Using the nRF Cloud MQTT API depends on which topics a device is allowed to use based on its IoT security policy.
 The MQTT API supports D2C use cases and some user-to-cloud operations, such as publishing messages directly on MQTT topics to which your devices are subscribed.

 You can implement this in more than one way, as in the following examples:

 - Use an MQTT client, such as a NodeJS app using an nRF Cloud account device to monitor and interact with all of that user's devices.